PIPetkova19/The-Maze-Runner/README.md

 # Hello, we are The Maze Runner!
 <br>
 We are making a maze game. <br>
-You can see our presentation here:
+You can open and see our presentation here:
 <a href="Documents/Presentation.pptx" >Presentation</a>

 # Table of contents